raku-community-modules/App-InstallerMaker-WiX/README.md

 ## What you'll need

-* Perl 6, to run this tool
+* Raku, to run this tool
 * Git
-* Perl 5, to run the MoarVM/NQP/Rakudo configure programs (tested with ActiveState Perl, though likely shouldn't matter)
+* Perl, to run the MoarVM/NQP/Rakudo configure programs (tested with ActiveState Perl, though likely shouldn't matter)
 * The Visual C++ build tools, and `nmake`/`cl`/`link` on path.
 Note that this does not imply installing Visual Studio; it is possible to freely download the